fmalazemi/cs141/Projects/Social_media_network.md

 A social network graph is a representation where:
 - **Nodes** represent persons in the network.
 - **Edges** represent friendships between persons.

-![Can not read Image](images/social_network_example.jpg) The program should allow the user to perform the following operations on the graph:
+![Can not read Image](images/social_network_example.jpg)

 ---

 ## **Features**
+The program should allow the user to perform the following operations on the socail network graph:

-### **0. Load Graph from a File**
+### **1. Load Graph from a File**
 - **Input file format:**
   Each line represents a person and their friends in the format:
   ```